Tis1201/data_fs04/src/routes/api/README.md

 - This structure follows SvelteKit conventions
 - Most endpoints use the `restrict()` or `restrictJWT()` guards
-- SSE endpoints use custom connection management
+- Real-time communication now uses MQTT (SSE endpoints have been removed)
 - Webhook endpoints use dynamic slug routing

 ---